fastenhealth/fasten-onprem/memory-bank/productContext.md

 *   **On-Premise:** The core value proposition is self-hosting, giving users control over their data.
 *   **Cloud/Desktop Variants:** The presence of `index-cloud.html` and `index-desktop.html`, along with environment files like `environment.cloud_sandbox.ts` and `environment.desktop_prod.ts`, suggests different build targets or deployment modes (e.g., a cloud-hosted version vs. a local desktop application).
+*   **Distribution:** Primarily distributed as Docker images, with 'sandbox' and 'main' flavors catering to testing with synthetic data vs. using real personal data from a wide network of providers (as detailed in `projectbrief.md`).

+## Data Storage

+*   **Local Storage:** Utilizes a library that wraps PouchDB for local data storage within the user's self-hosted instance.
+*   **Synchronization:** The PouchDB wrapper includes functionality to sync the local database with an external/hosted CouchDB instance, enabling potential backup or advanced scenarios.